GregPiWalker/Diversions/README.txt

 */
 static Model()
 {
-    ThreadedHandlerAttribute.DefaultThreadOption = MarshalOption.Dispatcher;
+    DiversionAttribute.DefaultDiverter = MarshalOption.Dispatcher;
 }

 /**
-* Declare an event that is backed by a MarshallingDelegate.
+* Declare an event that is backed by a DiversionDelegate.
 */
 public event EventHandler<EventArgs> Event
 {